bamptonm/mqttitude/docs/features.md

 	Field							Default			Expert	Remarks

-	DeviceID						$IOSDeviceName	no		needs to be unique per server
+	DeviceID						none			no

 	Minimum Distance in Move Mode	200m			no		in Move Mode, app publishes when travelled 200m Minimum Time in Move Mode		180sec			no		in Move Mode, app publishes every 180 seconds

-	ClientID						<none>			no		if not set defaults to $DeviceID host							<none>			no		IP or name
+	ClientID						$UserId/$DeviceID Yes	If both not set, IOSDeviceName host							<none>			no		IP or name
 	port							8883			yes
 	TLS								YES				yes